tofof/tofof.com/content/backyard_fence.md

 With decent weather comes work on my house's exterior.
 This spring, the main project has been my backyard, doing preparation to enclose it with a fence.

 When we moved in I inherited a host of yard tools, which was fortunate, as the backyard was completely overgrown.
 Lamp posts well inside the corners of the yard were almost completely hidden in brush.
 I made an intial pass at the yard that year, cutting back huge portions of brush and even taking a well-worn chainsaw to some saplings.
 I had a veritable palisade of brush stacked on my parkway when I was done.
-Over the next five years, however, the backyard got scant attention: little other than the occasional broadleaf killer coupled with letting the grass grow tall enough to overshadow and outcompete the bugleweed, creeping charlie, and violets to help reestablish a proper lawn.
+Over the next five years, however, the backyard got scant attention: little other than occasional broadleaf killer, coupled with letting the grass grow tall enough to overshadow and outcompete the bugleweed, creeping charlie, and violets.

 <span><p class="centerme">
 [![Overgrown Backyard, back left](/images/backyard/thumbnails/before%20179.jpg "")](/images/backyard/before%20179.jpg "Overgrown Backyard, back left")&emsp;